zluckytraveler/Discord-Plex-Trial/README.md

 <br />
 <br />
 ### LOGGING
-You can set the bot to log all actions to a specified channle of your choice
+You can set the bot to log all actions to a specified channel of your choice
 <br />
 <br />
 ### DATABASE